Need some eco-friendly Valentine’s Day ideas?

 Walk into any shop right now and you’ll likely be bombarded with a load of Valentine’s Day tat.
-It’s not my most favourite of times, so I’ve been brainstorming some non consumerist Valentine’s Day ideas, for those of you, like me, who seek an alternative to the commercial version of Valentine’s Day that shops try to sell us.
+It’s not my most favourite of times, so I’ve been brainstorming some non-consumerist and eco-friendly Valentine’s Day ideas, for those of you, like me, who seek an alternative to the commercial version of Valentine’s Day that shops try to sell us.

 Embrace Local Arts